Looked at many bike helmets but can’t find the right one?

 Based in the United States, their helmets are renowned for using the Multi-directional Impact Protection System (MIPS) for extra safety.
 MIPS shifts and redistributes the force from impacts, making crashes less likely to cause injury.

 Situated in the rear of the helmet is Giro’s Roc Loc 5 retention system, easily adjusted with one hand for a secure fit that won’t need adjusting for long rides.
-Combined with the durable polycarbonate shell and the shock-reducing EPS foam interior, the Giro Seyen offers a high level of protection at an affordable price tag.
+The Giro Seyen offers a high level of protection at an affordable price tag, combined with the durable polycarbonate shell and the shock-reducing EPS foam interior.

 A Lightweight Helmet Designed for Women Commuters